The Founders Dilemma: Separating Ownership from Management

 This stifles debate, hampers creativity, and sends your other executives a clear message that they do not matter as much as you do.
 In the extreme, these leaders that you rely upon, may leave your business.

-The healthiest thing to do is to separate ownership from management.
+In addressing the owner vs manager dynamic, the healthiest thing to do is to separate ownership from management.
 I learned this lesson back when I was a venture capitalist.
 I had invested in a company called Unbounce.
-It had six cofounders.
+It had six co-founders.
 Now, you cannot productively manage a group of six cofounders, without deliberate, intentional effort, and practices.
 It takes a lot of effort just to manage a relationship with one other person, let alone five other people.

 Now, founders/owners do have important things to discuss that are specific to their role as owners of their business.
 I acknowledge that.
 Unbounce handled this by having separate and regular founder meetings.